 Whatever your car goes through…it should be going through a Metro Express Car Wash.
 Why?
 Because we use the methods specified in the owner’s manuals of top auto manufacturers.
-Because our automated car wash technology, advanced shampoos and polishing agents have evolved from a 30-year, multi-million dollar investment in developing the safest, gentlest, most effective system for protecting your investment in the vehicle you drive.
+Because our automated car wash technology, advanced shampoos and polishing agents have evolved from a 45-year, multi-million dollar investment in developing the safest, gentlest, most effective system for protecting your investment in the vehicle you drive.
 And because we protect the environment by reclaiming the runoff from the wash process and never discharge it into rivers and streams.
 So make a quick, convenient Metro Express car wash part of your routine maintenance …and come out way ahead.

 True to the finish

 Automotive finishes prematurely deteriorate when exposed to the sun’s ultra-violet rays, road oils, tree and bird droppings and other pollutants.
 The way to help prevent long-term damage from these and other harmful elements is regular washing.
-At Metro Express, computer-controlled water usage and application are combined with foam materials (which don’t pick up debris, and are rinsed continuously), along with gentle shampoos that safely lift off dirt to protect the finish and enhance the shine.
+At Metro Express, computer-controlled water usage and application are combined with foam fingers (which don’t pick up debris, and are rinsed continuously), along with gentle shampoos that safely lift off dirt to protect the finish and enhance the shine.

 Will the car wash remove egg?

 If you get to the car wash before the egg dries, it might be removed in the wash.
 Dried egg is very corrosive, and damage starts almost immediately.
 Contact a local detail professional if the egg has already hardened.

 How do I remove road tar or tree pitch?